margaretmf/margaretmf.github.io/keycreativewriting.md

 <br> is what he sketches and draws on draft paper.

 Intricate details for a foundation he lays,
-<br> of spaces in which people can spend their days.
+<br> of spaces in which people can spend all their days.

 And something else he does is make sure designs follow laws.
 <br> He must ensure they are safe and have no flaws.